g0v-data/g0v-hackmd-archive/notes/_Da_gHduTlarduJAM3oKow.md

 // Define a default task
 gulp.task("default", gulp.series("sass", "minify-css"));
 ```
-This snippet of code enables Gulp to automate the process of converting Sass files `(src/scss/**/*.scss)` into normal CSS as well as minifying the resultant CSS files `(dist/css/**/*.css)` through `gulp-sass` and `gulp-clean-css` respectively.
+This snippet of code enables Gulp to automate the process of converting Sass files `(src/scss/**/*.scss)` into normal CSS as well as minifying the resultant CSS files `(dist/css/**/*.css)` through `gulp-sass` and `gulp-clean-css`, respectively.
 If you just type gulp at the command prompt, it makes sure all are done one after another, which saves time for developers working on web projects and makes it easier for them to prepare and optimize their stylesheets.

 ### Automation with Watch Tasks
 If you want to auto-compile CSS and bundle it whenever you make changes to your Sass files, you will need to utilize the following Gulp watch task code: